Tofik Ismailov

 Tofik Ismailov (Tofiq İsmayılov Kazım oğlu; June 21, 1933 – November 20, 1991) was born in Baku, Azerbaijan and served as the first Secretary of State of Azerbaijan.

 He was killed in a helicopter which was shot down by Armenian forces near the Karakend village of Khojavend district in Nagorno-Karabakh, Azerbaijan.
-There were no survivors of the crash.
+There were no survivors among the 22 people on board the helicopter.

 Ismayilov's official burial was done at the Avenue of the Honored Ones Cemetery in Baku.
-A stadium in Baku, many schools and streets were named after him.
+A stadium in Baku, many schools and streets are named after him.